molitio/molitio-web-engine/molitio-wiki/development/DevContainerSetupOnUbuntuServer.md

 ## 5. Connect from VS Code Using Remote - Containers

 1. On your local machine, install these VS Code extensions:
-    - Current not supported by the repository
+    - Currently not supported by the repository
     - Remote - SSH (ms-vscode-remote.remote-ssh)
     - Dev Containers (ms-vscode-remote.remote-containers)
 2. Use the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and select `Remote-SSH: Connect to Host...`.